 The sub-base layer is the most important part of your drainage system.
 This layer gives your lawn strength and lets water pass through quickly.

 Most professionals use crushed stone, crushed granite, or decomposed granite for this step.
-These materials have small gaps that let water flow easily between them.
+These materials have small gaps that let water flow between them.

 Choosing the Right Base Materials